Healing Your Trauma

 The best way to deal with a prolonged fight-or-flight response is to develop a "concentrative" meditation practice.

-1. Practice slow deep breathing in through your nose and out through your mouth.
+1. Practice slow, deep breathing through your nose and mouth.

 Soft Belly breathing stimulates the vagus nerve and provides an antidote to the fight/flight state.